rusmichal/bitrise-step-ng-mobsf/README.md

 `BITRISE_SIGNED_APK_PATH` - Path to the build artifact file (.apk|.ipa).
 This is output variable of assemble step.

-`MOBSF_API_TOKEN` - MobSF API requried authentication token.
+`MOBSF_API_TOKEN` - MobSF API requires authentication token.
 You can find it in API docs.

 ## How to contribute to this Step